|

 BBC News, 27 November 2001

-Refers to Newport council giving in to pressure to seek independent advice on plans to build a new school on the
+Refers to Newport council giving in to pressure to seek independent

 site of a former waste tip.